Adolf Mwesige: Work experience

 Mwesige has been enrolled as an Advocate of the High Court of Uganda since 1994.
 Between 1992 and 1996, he worked in the Ministry of Foreign Affairs, as a foreign service officer responsible for legal and consular matters.
 Between 1996 and 2001, he worked as the managing partner at Mwesige, Egunyu & Company Advocates, a Ugandan law firm.

 He was first elected to Parliament in 1996, to represent Bunyangabu County in Kabarole District.
 Before 2009, Mwesige served as Minister for General Duties in the Office of the Prime Minister.
 He was appointed as Minister of Local Government on 18 February 2009.
 In the cabinet reshuffle of 27 May 2011, Mwesige retained his local government portfolio.
 He acted as vice-chair of the Commonwealth Local Government Forum from 2011 until he was moved to the post of Minister of Defense on 6 June 2016, replacing Crispus Kiyonga, who was dropped from the cabinet.
 He was replaced in this position by Vincent Ssempijja on 8 June 2021.
+Mwesige is the Clerk to Parliament since his appointment by the President got finalized in August 2021.
+In this role he replaced Jane Kibirige.